ioccc-src/winner/bugs.md

 NOTE: this does NOT apply to entries under the INABIAF status (though they're not mutually exclusive in some cases).

+REMINDER: if you're debugging a crash it will be very helpful to have `-O0 -g` or if you can `-ggdb3` when compiling as that will help with debugging symbols.

 ## STATUS: uses gets() - change to fgets() if possible